npms-io/npms-analyzer/docs/architecture.md

 #### Collectors

-The collectors are responsible for gathering useful information about each module from a variety of sources:
+The collectors are responsible for gathering useful information about each package from a variety of sources:

 - metadata
 - source